Section 00 Charter

-The Town Council shall appoint a Town Manager for an indefinate term and fix his compensation.
-The Manager shall be appointed on the basis of his executive and administrative qualifications.
-He need not be a resident of the Town or State at the time of his appointment, but may reside outside the Town while in office only with the approval of the Council.
+The Town Council shall appoint a Town Manager for an indefinite term or a term defined by contract and fix the Manager’s compensation.
+The Manager shall be appointed on the basis of executive and administrative qualifications.
+The Manager need not be a resident of the Town or State at the time of appointment, but may reside outside the Town while in office only with the approval of the Council.

 The Council may remove the Manager from office in accordance with the following procedures:

 The Council shall adopt by affirmative vote of a majority of all its members a preliminary resolution which must state the reasons for removal and may suspend the Manager from duty for a period not to exceed 30 days.
 A copy of the resolution shall be delivered within 96 hours to the Manager by person authorized to serve legal process within this State.

 Within 7 days after receiving a copy of the resolution, the Manager may file with the Council a written request for a public hearing.
 This hearing shall be held at a Council meeting not earlier than 10 nor later than 20 days after the request is filed.
 The Manager may file with the Council a written reply not later than 5 days before the hearing.

 The Council may adopt a final resolution of removal, which may be made effective immediately, by affirmative vote of a majority of all its members at any time if the Manager has not requested a public hearing, or at any time after the public hearing, if the Manager has requested such hearing.

 The Manager’s salary shall continue to be paid until the effective day of final resolution or removal.
 In addition, the Manager shall receive severance pay and other allowances at the discretion of the Town Council.